deathkiller/jazz2/README.md

 *Errors about `Jazz2.Android` project can be ignored, if you don't need Android build.*

 ### Android
-* Install **Mobile development in .NET** to Microsoft Visual Studio 2017
+* Install **Mobile development in .NET** to Microsoft Visual Studio 2017 (or newer)
 * Open the solution and build `Jazz2.Android` project

 ## Extensions
 ### OpenGL ES 2.0
-Alternative OpenGL ES 2.0 backend can be built separatelly.
+Alternative OpenGL ES 2.0 backend can be built separately.
 It does not contain all features that are available in default OpenGL 2.1 backend, but it should run faster on low-end configurations.
-**Don't use it if you have no reason for it!**
+<span style="color:#a22;">Don't use it if you have no reason to do so!</span>

 To use it, build `Extensions/Es20Backend` project.
-It should be copied to `/Jazz2/Bin/Debug/Extensions/Es20Backend.core.dll` automatically.
+The library will be copied to `/Jazz2/Bin/Debug/Extensions/Es20Backend.core.dll` automatically.
 Then copy all files from `Content/_ES20` directory to `/Jazz2/Bin/Debug/Content` and replace them.